Frédéric Bintsamou

-Frédéric Bintsamou (born 29 August 1964, Brazzaville) also known as Pastor Ntumi, is a Protestant clergyman and was the leader of the "semi-religious" rebel group The Ninjas which led a civil war in Congo-Brazzaville.
+Frédéric Ntumi Bintsamou (born 29 August 1964), also known as Pastor Ntumi, is a Congolese Protestant clergyman and former warlord.
+He was the leader of the "semi-religious" rebel group the Ninjas, which led a civil war in Congo-Brazzaville.

+Biography

+Born 29 August 1964, in Brazzaville, Bintsamou began preaching in the early 1990s and cared for mentally-ill homeless people in Brazzaville.
+Following a revelation, he hid in the Pool Department and organized the Ninjas to fight in Republic of the Congo civil war of 1997–99, during which he gained control over parts of Pool.
+In 2003, he said a Holy Spirit told him to revive the militia, which he did, commanding them through the 2002–2003 conflict in the Pool Department.
+The group dissolved—apart from holdouts—in 2006, and Bintsamou hid in Tsoumouna, a settlement 72 kilometers from Brazzaville.

 In April 2007, Bintsamou signed a peace agreement with the central government in Brazzaville.
 Under the agreement, Bintsamou was to disband his militia in exchange for a position as a deputy minister responsible for peace and reparations.

 Bintsamou was eventually installed in his official post as Delegate-General for the Promotion of the Values of Peace and Repair of the Ravages of War on 28 December 2009.

-Standing as a candidate of his party, the Conseil National des Républicains (CNR), Bintsamou was elected as a local councilor in Mayama, located in the Pool Department, in the September 2014 local elections.
+Standing as a candidate of the Conseil National des Républicains (CNR) political party, Bintsamou was elected as a local councilor in Mayama, located in the Pool Department, in the September 2014 local elections.

+In 2016, the Pool War began, which Bintsamou commanded in.
+On 30 September, he led the Ninjas in a train attack, which caused 14 deaths.
+A ceasefire was signed on 23 December 2017, and on 13 August 2024, he signed a ceasefire in which the Ninjas forfeited their arsenal.
+As a result, an arrest warrant for Bintsamou was lifted.